demirev/2020-cov-abm/README.md

 Every individual belongs to a **household**.
 The distribution of household in terms of age makeup and size is determined by the user.

 Adults and Middle-aged agents are also assigned to **workplaces**.
-Children are asigned to 'classrooms' with other children.
+Children are assigned to 'classrooms' with other children.
 Pensioners are not assigned to a workplace.

 The simulation progresses in 'days'.
 It begins with a small number of infected individuals defined by the user.
 Each day the infected agents interact with others who become exposed to infection:

 ![Agent interaction](etc/interactions.png)

 I assume that the infected agent meets a number randomly drawn agents from their workplace as well as a number of randomly drawn agents from the population at large.
-The number of meetings is determiend for each infected agent by drawing an observation from the interaction dataset from the Pandemic study by Fry et al. Exposed agents face a certain user-defined probability of becoming infected (see section on default parameters).
+The number of meetings is determined for each infected agent by drawing an observation from the interaction data set from the Pandemic study by [Krepac et al](https://www.medrxiv.org/content/10.1101/2020.02.16.20023754v2).
+Exposed agents face a certain user-defined probability of becoming infected (see section on default parameters).

 I assume that infected agents also expose *everyone* from their own household (at least in the baseline scenario with no interventions).
 Exposed household members also face a user-defined probability of becoming infectious.
 For convenience this exposure is done on day 1 of the infection, so this probability should be thought of as the total probability that an exposed household member gets infected throughout the infectious period.